AI-and-Blockchain/F23_FamilyPlus/README.md

   - Enhances Llama 2's performance by specializing it in specific tasks and domains.
   - Injects domain-specific knowledge, improves consistency, reduces bias, and adapts to user needs.

-(For more information on transformer architecture, see [Transformer Architecture](https://huggingface.co/docs/transformers/main/model_doc/transformer))
+(For more information on transformer architecture, see [Transformer Architecture](https://huggingface.co/docs/transformers/main/model_doc/transformer) and [FOCI LLM Users Group 20 Sep 2023](https://rensselaer.webex.com/recordingservice/sites/rensselaer/recording/bd89d2323a2e103cb5be00505681e571/playback))

 ##### Fine-Tuning Parameters
 Fine-tuning is a critical process for optimizing Llama 2.
 Key parameters to consider include: